Haarsh1306/fyle-internship-challenge-23/README.md

 The `ProfileComponent` displays detailed information about a GitHub user, including their name, bio, location, Twitter handle, and public repositories.
 It also allows you to paginate through the user's repositories.

+Implemented Skeleton loader as mentioned in the requirement using Tailwind Css.
+Also added the functionality in which user can change how many repo they want to see per page.

 ## Unit Testing and Code Coverage

 Unit testing is an integral part of this project to ensure code quality and functionality.
 I have done unit testing only for main-page component.
 Don't have much knowlege of testing yet.
 Will try to add more test cases in future.